Emotional intelligence coaching is a growing phenomenon since the publishing of Daniel Goleman's book "EMOTIONAL INTELLIGENCE."

 Better be able to be aware and choose my response, because if I am violent to my son, then I may change his brain forever, and make him hypervigilant.

 Emotional intelligence coaching must include information of this kind to be truly effective as far as I am concerned.
+Please see the link to the Heartmath program in the right column.

 When I was beginning my personal growth journey, a wise person told me that when I was feeling resentful or afraid or sad, that I should remember the phrase "gratitude is the attitude" when I was ready to feel better.
 That phrase has helped me feel better tens of thousands of times.